feifeitang/driver-management-api/README.md

 This is a FastAPI application following Domain-Driven Design (DDD) principles to manage drivers.
 The application provides CRUD operations for managing driver records using SQLModel.
 It allows you to create, read, update, and delete driver records via a RESTful API.

 ## Features

 - Create, Read, Update, and Delete drivers.
 - Domain-driven design architecture to separate concerns.
 - Uses MySQL as the database.
 - API documentation available via Swagger UI at `/docs`.
 - Health check API (`/health`) to verify database connection.
 - Supports Docker for easy deployment.
+- Integrated APM Server, Elasticsearch, and Kibana for logging & monitoring.
 - Unit tests to ensure application functionality.

 ## Architecture

 The project is organized into layers, each with its own responsibility:

 - **Domain Layer**: Contains the core business logic, including validation rules (e.g., age validation).